duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Determine criteria, then eval algos

 example of criteria:
-- maximizing utilization under the constratint that the maximum response time is 300 milliseconds
+- maximizing utilization under the constraint that the maximum response time is 300 milliseconds
 - maximizing throughput such that turnaround time is (on average) linearly proportional to total execution time

 ### Deterministic